Biden says climate efforts 'more urgent than ever' at summit

 Known as “loss and damage,” it involves asking rich countries like the United States, the top historic polluting nation, to pay what are essentially reparations for damages caused to poorer vulnerable nations that don’t emit much heat-trapping carbon dioxide.

-Biden announced in his speech the U.S. would contribute $150 million “as a down payment” to initiatives to help Africa adapt to the changing climate.
+Biden announced in his speech the U.S. would contribute $150 million “as a down payment” to initiatives to help Africa adapt to the changing climate, but that did not satisfy concerns.

+“We would like for the U.S. to step up their game on loss and damage,” Sierra Club President Ramon Cruz said.
+“We would of course like to see more commitment to that.”

 The U.S. in the past has opposed even talking about the issue, but has softened its stance and agreed to discussions.
 Biden’s climate envoy, John Kerry, has mentioned the issue in speeches.
 However, the U.S. doesn’t want liability to be part of any deal.
 In addition, Congress and the public have been reluctant to embrace many types of climate aid — and this is the most controversial type.